IBM-Cloud/docs/manageapps/depapps.md

   <dt><strong>MEMORY_LIMIT</strong></dt>
   <dd>The maximum amount of memory that each instance of your application can use.
 You can specify the value in an application <span class="ph filepath">manifest.yml</span> file, or on the command line when you push the application.</dd>
   <dt><strong>PORT</strong></dt>
-  <dd>The port on the DEA for communication with the application.
-The DEA allocates a port to the application at staging time.</dd>
+  <dd>The port on Diego for communication with the application.
+Diego allocates a port to the application at staging time.</dd>
   <dt><strong>PWD</strong></dt>
   <dd>The current working directory where the buildpack is running.</dd>
   <dt><strong>TMPDIR</strong></dt>
   <dd>The directory where temporary and staging files are stored.</dd>
   <dt><strong>USER</strong></dt>
-  <dd>The user ID under which the DEA runs.</dd>
+  <dd>The user ID under which Diego runs.</dd>
   <dt><strong>VCAP_APP_HOST</strong></dt>
-  <dd>The IP address of the DEA host.</dd>
+  <dd>The IP address of the Diego host.</dd>
   <dt><strong>VCAP_APPLICATION</strong></dt>
   <dd>A JSON string that contains information about the deployed application.
 The information includes the application name, URIs, memory limits, time stamp at which the application achieved its current state, and so on.
 For example:
   <pre class="pre codeblock"><code>